cjratcliff/ml-compiled/docs/word_vectors.rst

 Negative sampling, a simplification of noise-contrastive estimation.
 With some minor changes, skip-grams can also be used to calculate embeddings for phrases such as ‘North Sea’.
 However, this can increase the size of the vocabulary dramatically.

-Efficient Estimation of Word Representations in Vector Space, Mikolov et al. (2013) Distributed Representations of Words and Phrases and their Compositionality, Mikolov et al. (2013)
+`Efficient Estimation of Word Representations in Vector Space, Mikolov et al. (2013) <https://arxiv.org/abs/1301.3781>`_

 Word2vec
 ---------